AmI-2016/StSt/README.md

 Structure:

-      Site Project: the code of the website that presents the Study Station StSt_Personal Page: the code of the website used by the users to retrieve the data collected in the previous sessions Visual Basic Program: The code of the computer program used to get the data from the arduino Arduino Program: the code of the program running on the arduino
+      StSt_Personal Page: the code of the website used by the users to retrieve the data collected in the previous sessions Visual Basic Program: The code of the computer program used to get the data from the arduino Arduino Program: the code of the program running on the arduino Site Project: all the other files are part of the website that presents the Study Station here on GitHUb